Skip to main content

 propertyId(param1, ..., paramN)

-or by specifying a typed parameter referring to the corresponding key field:
+or as a typed parameter referring to the corresponding key field:

 param